vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/1_setting_the_stage/1_Exponential_Growth.md

 [^20]: E.g., brute force doubling 26 times or using math to get straight at the answer.
 Hint: In is the natural log function found on scientific calculators (sometimes as LN).
 Hint: M is the ratio of the final population to the initial population.
 To get 2,000 kcal of metabolic content per day, a person would need to eat 30,000 grains of rice each day.
-The amount of rice computed for this problem would feed the current world population for 240 years, which you are encouraged to check for your- self!
+The amount of rice computed for this problem would feed the current world population for 240 years, which you are encouraged to check for yourself!
 Roughly 10 bacteria fit within a cubic micron (tiny), so you would not be able to see this tiny starting amount.

 13. Using Eq.
-1.5 and showing work, what annual growth rate, in per- cent, leads to the mathematically convenient factor-of-ten growth every century?
+1.5 and showing work, what annual growth rate, in percent, leads to the mathematically convenient factor-of-ten growth every century?
 14. Use Eq.
 1.5 with b = 1+ p to figure out how long it takes to increase our energy by a factor of 10 if the growth rate is closer to the historical value of 2.9% (p = 0.029).
 Using 2.3% as we did in the examples (starting on page 7) puts this at 100 years.[^21]
 15. Extrapolating a constant growth rate in energy is motivated by historical performance.
 During this period, population was also growing, albeit not as fast.
 If population were to double every 50 years, 22 how many people would Earth host when we hit the energy/thermodynamic limits in roughly 300 years?
 16. In extrapolating a 2.3% growth rate in energy, we came to the absurd conclusion that we consume all the light from all the stars in the Milky Way galaxy within 2,500 years.
 How much longer would it take to energetically conquer 100 more "nearby" galaxies, assuming they are identical to our own?